Japanese Miso Marinade (Miso-Yaki)

 METHOD:

-Squeeze the grated ginger over the miso to release the ginger juice.
-Whisk in thoroughly.
+Grate the ginger, then squeeze it over the miso mixture to release the juice.
+Whisk to incorporate.

 SOURCE: Chef Andrew Cohen